AnyLog-co/documentation/training/Session II (Deployment).md

    ```

 2. Update the following values:
-    * LICENSE_KEY with the AnyLog License Key
+    * LICENSE_KEY with the AnyLog License Key (uncomment the entry).
     * COMPANY_NAME with your company name
     * MONITOR_NODES set the value to **true**
     * MONITOR_NODE_COMPANY with your company name
+    For the Query Node and the 2 Operator nodes, add the ID of the network
+    * LEDGER_CONN with the IP and Port of the Master Node (for example: LEDGER_CONN=198.74.50.131:32048)
+    Note: deploy and start the Master, on the AnyLog CLI issue **get connections**, the ID is the address under TCP/External-address.

 # Start / Restart a deployed node